MaybeThisIsRu/smix-kit/README.md

   - In case of image, navigate your `~` and select one or more images.
 Images should be copied to a pre-configured directory and downsized to a pre-configured width.
 Markdown text for images should be pre-included in the body of the generated file.
 - Date (pick from now or custom input written in plain language: `22 Feb 2022`)
 - Tags
+  - Pre-configure the utility and point it to a JSON file where tags are.
+Then be able to select one or more using your space bar key.

 Output: